What To Talk About On The Phone: Tips To Overcome Phone Anxiety

 Asking questions is a normal part of most conversations, but do take care to not inundate the other person with too many.
 In general, you want it to be a healthy dialogue where both parties have the chance to speak and listen, rather than an interrogation or a monologue.
 So in addition to bringing up questions and conversation topics, don’t forget to be an active, engaged listener.

-2. Refraining from passing judgment on what you hear
+Refraining from judgment

-3. Asking questions for clarification as needed
+Asking questions for clarification as needed helps ensure you fully understand the speaker's message.

 According to the same journal, study participants who received active listening responses were “more satisfied with their conversation” than those who received simple acknowledgments and saw their conversational partner as “more socially attractive.”